 James Cameron has applied his fondness for 3D technology to the world of 'Avatar,' and he even gave his blockbuster 'Titanic' a 3D conversion for a theatrical rerelease.
 But what about some of his other films -- specifically, the 'Terminator' movies?
 According to Cameron, a 3D version of 'Terminator 2: Judgment Day' is a possibility.

 The James Cameron-produced remake of 'Fantastic Voyage' has had trouble getting off the ground, but perhaps it will move forward now that 'Dark Knight' and 'Man of Steel' mastermind David Goyer has joined the project.

 In 1991, James Cameron unleashed 'Terminator 2: Judgment Day,' his follow-up to 'The Terminator,' in which Linda Hamilton's Sarah Connor and her son John teamed up with a Terminator (Arnold Schwarzenegger) to fight off an advanced machine sent back in time to kill them because they were society's only hope for salvation.
 The film was a massive success and even won four Academy Awards, including statues for Best Visual Effects and Makeup.
-Twenty-three years later, we revisit the cast of this action-packed sci-fi classic and see what they're up to now.
+Now, we revisit the cast of this action-packed sci-fi classic and see what they're up to now.

 James Cameron's 1994 action comedy film 'True Lies' starred Arnold Schwarzenegger as Harry Trasker, a man leading a double life: at home he is a boring computer salesman to his wife and daughter, but in reality he's an agent for the U.S. government's counter-terrorism task force.
 With his work distracting him from his home life and his wife flirting with another man, Harry's faced with his most dangerous mission yet.
 This year marks the film's 20th anniversary, so join us for a look back at the cast of this hit film and see what they're up to now.